hpc/charliecloud/doc/tutorial.rst

 (b) Charliecloud is installed under :code:`/usr/local`.
 (If the second assumption isn’t true, you will just need to modify some paths.)

-If you want to use Docker to build images, see the :ref:`FAQ<faq_building-with-docker>`.
+If you want to use Docker to build images, see the :ref:`faq_building-with-docker<FAQ>`.

 .. contents::
    :depth: 2